SaMaKsH-exe/Project-Euler/README.md

 # Project Euler
- These are my submissions for problems on project Euler, made in python
+ These are my submissions for problems on Project Euler, solved in python

+Link to the problems: https://projecteuler.net/archives